khyathimr/RealTimeEdgeViewer/README.md

+## Student Notes
+This project is part of the Flamapp.AI internship assignment.
+These notes document my understanding while studying and running the project.
+More updates will be added as I continue exploring the codebase.

+---

 RealTimeEdgeViewer

 A real-time Edge Detection Viewer combining Android (Camera2 + OpenCV + OpenGL ES 2.0) and a lightweight **TypeScript Web Viewer**.